jeffohanalevy-design/qa-service-fastapi/README.md

 ## Local Setup (Service Deployment)

-Dowmload the files in your Desktop
+- Dowmload the files in your Desktop

-Open your Terminal and change the directory to Desktop
+- Open your Terminal and change the directory to Desktop

-`pip install -r requirements.txt` on your Terminal
+- `pip install -r requirements.txt` on your Terminal

-Run the server locally on your terminal:
+- Run the server locally on your terminal as below:

 `uvicorn main:app --reload --port 8080`

-Then open:
+- Then open:

 `http://127.0.0.1:8080/docs` to try out and ask questions to the system obtaining an answer